MattyMc/sharey/README.md

 ###Deploying

-- I've used a shortcut of adding secrets.yml to git, pushing to Heroku, then removing secrets.yml from version control.
+- I've used a shortcut of adding secrets.yml to git, pushing to Heroku, then removing secrets.yml from version control to push to GitHub.
+It can be easily removed by: ```$ git rm config/secrets.yml```
 - Other wise, deply as normal to Heroku